Create OpenID Connect app integrations

 When you create an app using the App Integration Wizard (AIW), Okta generates a Create application event that appears in the System Log.
 This event reflects the creation of a new app.

 The options in the General tab are similar for all OIDC integration types.
-Click Edit to change any of the listed options.
+Click Edit to change the options.

 Web apps